13/01/16: This has now been edited and updated so as to make it a little more coherent, with a bit more detail a few less typos.

 A hand caught hers as she rounded the shelves though, and she turned to see the desperate face of a childhood heroine she thought was only fiction looking at her.

 "Please," Hermione begged, "I'll apparate you home, take you straight to your door, you won't have to see anyone.
 But please, take the box.
 Please."

 She didn't want to disappoint anyone, but she wasn't a wandmaker, she'd done it once, as a joke, but it barely even looked like a wand, and she'd messed her hand up doing it, there was no way she'd be able to do it again.
 But she couldn't say no, so she just nodded her head without a word and was promptly pulled in to a crushing hug.

-Michelle sat at her kitchen table, three unread books, and an unopened case in front of her.
-When she'd got home from Ollivander's disused shop she'd wrapped it all up in the purple robe and hidden at the back of her wardrobe.
-Determined that she'd never want to look at any of it again.
+Two weeks later found Michelle sitting at her kitchen table, with three unread books and an unopened case in front of her.
+She'd been certain that she'd never want to look at any of it again.
 But the curiosity had slowly worn her down; how many people could resist a box that no one but them could open?

 Taking a deep breath, she reached forward with her rosewood wand and tapped it to the small silver lock on Ollivander's case.